The Rise and Fall of Dragon Empires

 See in 1999, Codemasters aquired a game called The Realm Online (or just The Realm, as it was known at the time) which to my knowledge was their first step into the world of MMOs, though the title itself was originally developed by Sierra On-Line.

-887446-realm4.jpg Much to my surprise players still play The Realm Online even today.
+Much to my surprise, players still play The Realm Online even today.

-Prior to the aquisition of The Realm Online, Sierra had begun to focus it’s resources on a new MMO based on the Tolkein universe called Middle Earth Online, which was announced in 1998.
+Prior to the acquisition of The Realm Online, Sierra had begun to focus its resources on a new MMO based on the Tolkien universe called Middle Earth Online, which was announced in 1998.

-Unfortunately in February of 1999, Sierra began to lay off over 250 members of staff due to financial difficulties and on the 22nd of February, Yosemite Entertainment, which had originally developed The Realm, was shut down.
+Unfortunately, in February 1999, Sierra began to lay off over 250 members of staff due to financial difficulties and on the 22nd of February, Yosemite Entertainment, which had originally developed The Realm, was shut down.

 On the 17th of September of the same year, Codemasters announced it had acquired the studio housing that Yosemite Entertainment was originally based in and employed much of the original team - according to one source, this apparently included the acquisition of the Yosemite Entertainment name as well, however I could not see any evidence of Codemasters ever using it.